QuizandSurveyMaster/quiz_master_next/readme.txt

 **About Us**
 QSM is a WordPress Quiz Plugin which is owned completely by [ExpressTech](https://expresstech.io)

+**Facebook Group**
+Join our [offical FB group](https://www.facebook.com/groups/516958552587745) for quicker response time on your technical queries

 == Installation ==

 * Navigate to Add New Plugin page within your WordPress